 So Project Arizona looks like a great idea for you but you still ask yourself: Am I a right candidate to enroll?
 Well, it is always worth to try and American optimism rightly tells not to give up easily.
-But to make it easier for you we characterized the optimal candidate for Project Arizona.
+But to make it easier for you, we described an optimal candidate for Project Arizona.
 You have a high chance to be accepted if (you):

-Afraid that you don’t meet all qualities stated above?
-Do not resign immediately, “impossible” is not in our vocabulary and should not be in your’s either.
-Contact us If you have any questions or simply fill out our recruitment form.
+Afraid you don’t meet all the requirements stated above?
+Do not resign immediately, “impossible” is not in our vocabulary and should not be in yours either.
+Contact us if you have any questions or simply fill out our recruitment form below.

-Your first task is to fill out the registration form which is at the bottom of this page, until August 31st, 2018.
-It’s very important to demonstrate your motivation and interest in freedom principles.
+Your first task is to fill out the registration form (at the bottom of this page) by September 10th, 2019.
+It is very important for you to demonstrate your motivation and interest in freedom principles.
 We will contact the best applicants and invite them for the Skype interview before the end of September.

-We will conduct Skype interview with you.
-The talk will be about your participation in the project, we can ask few questions like „why would you like to participate in Project Arizona?”, „What is your familiarity with the ideas of freedom?”, „Which internship provider will be the best for you and why?”.
-At this point we will try to get to know you better, check your language skills but also match you with the internship provider (More about internship providers here).
+We will conduct a Skype interview with you.
+The talk will be about your participation in the project.
+We can ask a few questions like: „Why would you like to participate in Project Arizona?”, „What is your familiarity with the ideas of freedom?”, „Which internship provider will be the best for you and why?”.
+At this point we will try to get to know you better, check your language skills but also match you with the desired internship provider (More about internship providers here).

 10 candidates will have a chance to get to the final stage which is a campaign called Raise Me to the Top (RMTT).
-At the beginning each candidate selected to RMTT will be awarded a scholarship funded by the Language of Liberty Institute (LLI), Project Arizona’s organizer.
-Scholarship amounts will be different for each candidate, the decision will be done based on various factors (among others: strength of the application, living situation of the candidate), and it is final.
+At the beginning each candidate selected to RMTT will be awarded a scholarship funded by the Liberty International, Project Arizona’s organizer.
+Scholarship amounts will be different for each candidate, the decision will be done based on various factors (among others: strength of the application, financial situation of the candidate), and is final.

-Every participant of Project Arizona will get assigned to the internship provider, then we will sign a contract and start visa process.
+Every participant of Project Arizona will get assigned to the internship provider, then we will sign a contract and start a visa process.
 Project Arizona covers flight tickets, insurance, accommodation, educational programs, all the meetings and Project’s coordination by people on site.
-Each participant needs to cover his/her visa costs, feeding, city transportation and additional touristic trips.
-As soon as you will get visa we will buy tickets for you.
-Next stage will be flying to Arizona in January! 🙂
+Each participant needs to cover his/her visa costs, food, city transportation and additional trips.
+As soon as you get visa, we will buy tickets for you.
+The next step will be flying to Arizona in January! 🙂